Non-exemplar Class-incremental Learning by Random Auxiliary Classes Augmentation and Mixed Features: Methodology

 \subsubsection{Cutout}

 Cutout \cite{cutout} performs data augmentation by randomly cutting out a rectangular region of the sample and then filling it with 0 values.
-It forces the model to focus more on global image area rather than a set of specific visual features, which can improve model's robustness.
+It forces the model to focus more on the global image area rather than a set of specific visual features, which can improve the model's robustness.
 The cutout operation can be expressed as follows:

 where $x_{M}$ and $x_{1-M}$ indicates the cutout area and remaining image area respectively.
 In the original work, the augmented data is set to the same class as the original sample.
-In this paper, the augmented data $\tilde{x}$ is set to a new class, which can enable the model to learn more fined feature.
-Thus, the $K$ classes is extended to $2K$ classes through Cutout operation.
+In this paper, the augmented data $\tilde{x}$ is set to a new class, thus the $K$ classes are extended to $2K$ classes through Cutout operation, which enables the model to learn more transferable features.